 Duquesne University places the highest emphasis on the safety and wellbeing of its campus visitors and particularly those visitors who are minors.

-Due to ongoing COVID-19 considerations, the University will approve a limited number of in-person day camps/programs for high school-aged minors during the summer of 2021.
-Only programs that foster academic enrichment and/or that substantially contribute to recruiting will be approved.
+Due to ongoing COVID-19 considerations, the University will approve a limited number of in-person day camps/programs for high school-aged minors during the fall of 2021.
+Only programs for high school-aged minors, that foster academic enrichment and/or that substantially contribute to recruiting will be approved.
 Program Coordinators must submit a written request for approval to the Office of Risk Management.
 The Office of Risk Management, in consultation with the appropriate University office(s), will review such requests and will notify Program Coordinators of approval or non-approval.

 If approved, programs with minors must comply with all University rules related to COVID-19.

-Additionally, the Program Coordinator is required to comply with Duquesne University's TAP 50 - Protection of Minors process.
+Additionally, Program Coordinators are required to comply with Duquesne University's TAP 50 - Protection of Minors process.
 This includes program registration at least one month prior to the program start date and submission of the certificate of compliance at least one week before the program start date.